Don’t Pay It No Mind

 Don’t pay me no mind.

-other spellings: Don’t pay me no mind, Don’t worry about it, and Ignore me
+variations: Don’t pay me no mind, Don’t worry about it, Ignore me

 ★ The double negative in "don’t pay it no mind" is a hallmark of Southern and Appalachian English, giving the phrase extra emphasis and warmth.
 It’s the regional cousin of "don’t worry about it." ★

 Derived from older British English constructions using "pay mind" to mean "take notice."
-In the American South and Appalachia it took on the double-negative form, documented in dialect studies and the Dictionary of American Regional English.
+In the American South and Appalachia it later took on a double-negative form, noted in dialect studies.

 Still common in the South and Appalachia among all generations.
-Outside the region it’s rare and often heard in African American Vernacular English (AAVE) or as a playful imitation of Southern speech.
+Outside the region it’s rare but often heard as a playful imitation of Southern speech.

 Say It Like a Southerner